FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 > To be exact, when the <i>important</i> property is <i>false</i>, then the <em>body.important || false</em> expression will in fact return the <i>false</i> from the right-hand side...

-You can find the code for our current application in its entirety in the <i>part3-1</i> branch of [this github repository](https://github.com/FullStack-HY/part3-notes-backend/tree/part3-1).
+You can find the code for our current application in its entirety in the <i>part3-1</i> branch of [this github repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-1).

-Notice that the master branch of the repository contains the code from a later version of the application.
-The code for the current state of the application is specifically in branch [part3-1](https://github.com/FullStack-HY/part3-notes-backend/tree/part3-11).
+The code for the current state of the application is specifically in branch [part3-1](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-1).

 ![](../../images/3/21.png)